-These datasets were specifically chosen as a means of identifying those areas of landscape where there are numerous intact and connected semi-natural habitats across the Trent Valley.
+- 2.8 These datasets were chosen specifically as a means of identifying those areas of landscape where there are numerous intact and connected semi-natural habitats across the Trent Valley.
 In this context local wildlife sites designated from former gravel workings have been excluded from the assessment as it was felt these designations do not reflect areas of intact landscape or remnant habitat.
-Furthermore these habitats can be recreated through mineral working and are unlikely to be worked in any case because the mineral reserve is most likely to have already been removed.

-National designations for the natural environment have also been excluded from the assessment for similar reasons outlined above.
-The majority of Sites of Special Scientific Interest (SSSI) in the Trent Valley are former gravel workings and the fact that they are designated conveys a significant degree of protection with respect to future mineral extraction and site allocation.

-The amalgamation of the above datasets creates a single 'ecological resource' layer, identifying all areas which have been identified as supporting habitats of notable ecological value.
+Furthermore these habitats can be recreated through restoration and are unlikely to be worked in any case because the mineral reserve is likely to have already been removed. - 2.9 National designations for the natural environment have also been excluded from the assessment for similar reasons outlined above.
+The majority of Sites of Special Scientific Interest (SSSI) in the Trent Valley are former sand and gravel workings and the fact that they are designated conveys a significant degree of protection with respect to future mineral extraction and site allocation. - 2.10 The amalgamation of the above datasets creates a single 'ecological resource' layer, identifying all areas which have been identified as supporting habitats of notable ecological value.
 NB.
-Where datasets, such as local wildlife sites and HLS agreements overlap with each other, then the combined dataset is amalgamated so that the same area is only counted once.

-The combined dataset was then analysed within the spatial framework of the LCP to calculate the total area coverage of ecological interest within each LCP expressed as a percentage.
+Where datasets, such as local wildlife sites and HLS agreements overlap with each other, then the combined dataset is amalgamated so that the same area is only counted once. - 2.11 The combined dataset was then analysed within the spatial framework of the LCP to calculate the total area coverage of ecological interest within each LCP expressed as a percentage.